-At readout, accumulated charges are transported from each of the sensor's light-sensitive elements (pixels) to vertical shift registers (see Figure 3-1).
+At readout, accumulated charges are transported from the sensor's light-sensitive elements (pixels) to the vertical shift registers (see Figure 3-1).
 The charges from the bottom line of pixels in the array are then moved into a horizontal shift register.
-The charges are shifted out of the horizontal shift register.
-As the charges are shifted out of the horizontal shift register, they are converted to voltages.
-The voltages are amplified, an offset is applied, and they are digitized by a 12 bit, analog-to-digital converter (ADC).
+Next, the charges are shifted out of the horizontal register through an FPGA and into an image buffer.
 Shifting is clocked according to the camera's internal data rate.
-The digitized voltages pass through an FPGA, and into an image buffer.